2023 Central African constitutional referendum

-A constitutional referendum was held in the Central African Republic on 30 July 2023.
+A constitutional referendum was held in the Central African Republic on 30 July 2023, proposing, among other things, to abolish term limits for the president and increasing presidential terms from five years to seven years.

+Concerns were expressed about the conduct of the referendum.
+The main opposition boycotted the referendum.
+The referendum was approved, enabling Faustin-Archange Touadéra to rule indefinitely.

 Background

 Incumbent president Faustin-Archange Touadéra's party, the United Hearts Movement, proposed abolishing term limits in 2022, arguing that presidential term limits were uncommon in many neighboring countries.
 Critics and opposition parties held protests as the reform would allow president Touadéra to run again in 2025 for a third term.
 President Touadéra installed a 55-member commission (all appointed by him) to draft the proposed changes in August.
 However, the Constitutional Court ruled the committee unconstitutional and annulled it, stating that a constitutional reform process could not be triggered without consent from the Senate, which at the time had still not been established according to the 2015 constitution.
 Touadéra responded by sacking the head of the Constitutional Court, illegal under the 2015 constitution, which opposition parties saw as a self coup.
 The head of the court, Danièle Darlan, alleged that she had been approached earlier that year by the chargé d'affaires of the Russian Embassy, Bangui, who asked her how they could ensure Touadéra remained in power.

 President Touadéra announced in May 2023 he would hold a referendum on 30 July to change the constitution.
 This has reportedly been divisive, and the surrounding situation in the country has been volatile.
 The text of the new constitution was not made public until 10 July, less than three weeks before the vote.
 Additionally, the official preparations for the referendum occurred shortly before a temporary recall of some members of the Wagner Group, who had been assisting in securing several regions of the country, following their rebellion in June.